 No other avenue in New York City has as large a concentration of classic diners as 11th Avenue.
 In fact it can be called Diner Avenue because there are no less than three such establishments there between 37th and 49th Street.
 11th was formerly known as Death Avenue because until the late 1930s, a railroad ran down the center of the avenue, causing a number of fatal accidents.

 11th Avenue retains its industrial aura and weekdays find it jammed with cars and trucks, many of them manned and womanned by people looking for a quick lunch.
+John Lennon was photographed outside the River Diner.
 One of NYC’s venerable restaurants, the Homestead, is on 11th and 46th.
 For those looking for something cheaper, there’s always…

 MUNSON DINER, 11th Avenue and 49th Street.
 Trim: Chrome and blue.
 Age: 1940s.
 The Munson has three vintage neon signs.